 In a historic, six-story masonic lodge, the Hilton Garden Inn has an indoor pool and full-service restaurant.
 A pedestrian bridge connects to the adjacent parking garage.
 Also connected to the hotel is the eight-story Home2 Suites, which has a heated indoor pool as well.

 The Radisson Plaza Hotel & Suites is a full-service hotel in downtown Kalamazoo and forms part of the city’s skyline.
 It has two restaurants with a third slated to open in summer 2021.
-Also downtown is Kalamazoo House Bed & Breakfast, which is in an 1878 historic home and a tribute to the first hotel in the city.
-It’s located close to Kalamazoo Institute of Arts.

 Although not located downtown, The Henderson Castle Inn is within biking and driving distance of the downtown Kalamazoo experience.
 The castle was built on a hill in the late 1800s and has a hot tub on its roof where you get an awesome view of Kalamazoo.
 There’s a restaurant, spa, and winery on-site and afternoon tea events.
 Even if you don’t stay here, you can dine in the restaurant and take a tour.